-Table 1: Description of the notation characteristics (1/1/2023)
+Table 1: Description of the notation characteristics (1/1/2025)

-Xi Characteristic Description 1 Design The complete design of the ship with gas fuelled system is found to be in compliance with the rules applicable to new buildings, including those for the LNG FUELLED or CNG FUELLED notation (ref.
+X i Characteristic Description 1 Design The complete design of the ship with gas fuelled system is found to be in compliance with the rules applicable to new buildings, including those for the LNG FUELLED or CNG FUELLED notation (ref.
 Pt C, Ch 1, App 7) 2 Structure Structural reinforcements to support the fuel containment system (LNG fuel tank(s)) are installed and materials to support the relevant temperatures are used.
 3 Tank Gas storage tank, tank master isolation valve, fuel venting arrangements and, where applicable, the fuel storage hold space, structural fire protection and ventilation arrangements for under deck tank locations are built under survey and installed in accordance with approved drawings and certified fit for gas fuel operations.
 4 Piping All piping equipment associated with the gas fuelled system, e.g. pipes, pumps, valves, etc. including all bunkering arrangements and associated access arrangements including structural fire protection as applicable, are built and installed in accordance with approved drawings and certified fit for gas fuel operations

-Xi Characteristic Description 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using gas as fuel or ready to be retrofitted: • ME {rr} : Main engine(s) installed can be converted to dual fuel engines; • ME {df} : Main engine(s) installed are dual fuel engines; • AE {rr} : Auxiliary engines installed can be converted to dual fuel engines (see Note 1); • AE {df} : Auxiliary engines installed are dual fuel engines (see Note 1); • B {rr} : Boilers installed can be converted to dual fuel; • B {df} : Boilers installed can be operated on gas fuel.
+X i Characteristic Description 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using gas as fuel or ready to be retrofitted: • ME {rr} : Main engine(s) installed can be converted to dual fuel engines; • ME {df} : Main engine(s) installed are dual fuel engines; • AE {rr} : Auxiliary engines installed can be converted to dual fuel engines (see Note 1); • AE {df} : Auxiliary engines installed are dual fuel engines (see Note 1); • B {rr} : Boilers installed can be converted to dual fuel; • B {df} : Boilers installed can be operated on gas fuel; • FCNG r : Fuel cells installed can be converted to be fuelled by LNG or CNG (see Note 2); • FCNG: Fuel cells installed can be operated on LNG or CNG.

-Note 1: The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
+The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
 Examples: